dagster-io/dagster/docs/docs-next/docs/tutorial/quick-start.md

    cat data/processed_data.csv
    ```

-You should see your transformed data, including the new 'age_group' column.
+You should see your transformed data, including the new `age_group` column.

 ## What You've Learned